xtdb/xtdb/doc/adr/0004-eviction.md

 itself, which merges together a bunch of smaller files, removing them and adding the combined result.

+#### Write up of classic comparison (originally in ADR-0003)

+Doesn't exist in c2 yet, but is somewhat orthogonal.
+Can be built in various ways.
+A simple design I think may work is:

+1. hard delete all overlap in the temporal index.
+2. write row-id sets into the object store as a work items, named by the evict-ops row id.
+3. out-of-band, pick all work-items you can find for a chunk, download it, copy it, skipping the row ids in the set.
+4. upload it in place, breaking "immutable chunks" principle.
+5. sanity check that the uploaded file is the one you expect, then delete the work items you processed, as this is done after, if someone else uploads before you, they would have seen the same or later work items.
+Might require some tweaks to actually be safe, but possible to design a protocol.
+The S3 database paper has one.
+6. local caches will still contain the data, but it will be filtered out by the temporal index, let it disappear naturally from the nodes.
+If forced, cycle the nodes regularly to ensure this happens within regulatory time frames.

+Note that eviction in c2 only deals with the object store, not the transaction log, so if the log has infinite retention, one cannot guarantee data being removed there.
+If this is a deal-breaker, we could redesign the document topic with slightly different constraints than now, but reopens many issues with eviction and complexity.

 ## Decision

 We will implement the "versioned eviction proposal" above.
 We do not